MODIFIEDLIFE

 2001 Pontiac Grand Am Audio Wiring Guide

-2001 Pontiac Grand Am Car Audio Wiring Guide
+2001 Pontiac Grand Am Radio Wiring Diagram

-Application Wire Color
+Application Radio Wire Color

-Car Radio Battery Constant 12v+ Wire Orange
+Car Radio Battery Wire (Constant 12v+) Orange

-Car Radio Accessory Switched 12v+ Wire The radio harness does not provide a switched power source.
+Car Radio Accessory Wire (Switched 12v+) The radio harness does not provide a switched power source.
 Run a wire to the fuse box for switched power.

 Car Radio Ground Wire Black/White